-5.3.14 These principles should inform the design of all development at Podsmead.
+5.3.14 These principles should inform the design of all development at Matson.

-5.3.15 Brick is the preferred principal material for elevations.
+5.3.15 Render is locally distinctive to Matson and is the preferred principal material for elevations.
 A consistent colour and material should be used for windows and doors within each individual dwelling to give a consistent appearance.